brson/multirust/README.md

 Information about the current override can be displayed with `multirust show-override`.
-The current override can be deleted by running `multirust delete-override` from the directory where the override was created.
+The current override can be deleted by running `multirust remove-override` from the directory where the override was created.

 When using the 'stable', 'beta', or 'nightly' toolchains, the tools